kochag/editing-github_demo/0304-in_class_exercise.md

 3. Traveling n a limousine sent by Adidas, the soccer player returned to the clinic where he had undergone emergency surgery in 2004.
 4. There are many pictures on the walls of comedians who have performed at Gavin's.
 5. The robber was described as a six-foot-tall, 150-pound man with a mustache.
-6. When we met for coffee, the exchange students occasionally questioned us about our latest slang.
+6. The exchange students we met for coffee questioned us occasionally about our latest slang.

 ## Split Infinitives: